philarete173/artifactsmmo-client/README.md

 Welcome to Artifacts Alpha 1.
 The server is up.
 ```

-Further interaction is realized by selecting the required menu item and transferring the necessary data for sending requests
+Further interaction is realized by selecting the required menu item and transferring the necessary data for sending requests.
+The list of available actions depends on the type of location the character is currently in.

 ```
 What do you want to do?